nf-core/eager/docs/usage.md

   - Somewhere between 10-30% can be pretty normal for aDNA, whereas e.g. <1%
     requires careful manual assessment
 - Do I have a reasonable taxonomic assignment success?
-  - You hope a large number of the mapped reads (from the mappability plot) also have taxonomic assignment.
+  - You hope to have a large number of the mapped reads (from the mappability plot) that also have taxonomic assignment.

 Samtools Flagstat (pre/post Filter):